How does this work?

 Our C41 & Monochrome Process

-Each roll is processed in a computer controlled rotary tank, and each development run uses completely fresh developer "one-shot" to ensure perfect density.
+Each roll is processed in a computer controlled processor, and each development run uses completely fresh developer "one-shot" to ensure perfect density.

 Pro & Simple scans are made exclusively on the industry favorite Fuji Frontier SP-3000.
 Chromogenic based films benefit from the Frontier's famous color reproduction, and digital ICE that eliminates dust and scratches.